freedomofpress/fingerprint-securedrop/README.md

 ## Getting Started

 This repo uses submodules, so use `git clone --recursive`.
+You will also need to install the following:

-* Requires Ansible >= 2.0
+* Ansible 1.9.6
-* Requires Vagrant
+* Vagrant 1.8.5
+* VirtualBox 5.1.4

 To get a properly configured VM bootstrapped for crawling, run: